Hubbitus/alertmanager-evateam/README.md

 See [documentation](https://quarkus.io/guides/building-native-image#creating-a-container) for available customizations.

+### Running tests

+> **WARNING**!
+There is no mocks for the EvaTeam instance.
+To run tests you need:
+> 1. Running EvaTeam instance and proper environment configuration
+> 2. Probably you need comment out `@Disabled` annotation in [AlertControllerTest.java](src/test/java/info/hubbitus/AlertControllerTest.java)

+To run integration tests:

+    ./gradlew test --info

+To run its in native mode:

+    ./gradlew testNative --info

 ### Related Guides

 - SmallRye Reactive Messaging - Kafka Connector ([guide](https://quarkus.io/guides/kafka-reactive-getting-started)): Connect to Kafka with Reactive Messaging